ambientkit/ambient/cmd/amb/README.md

 # Amb CLI app

-Amb is a CLI app that allows you to easily enable or trust plugins without having to modify the site.json file manually.
+Amb is a CLI app that allows you to easily enable or trust plugins without having to modify the site.bin file manually.